swirtSJW/migration_tools/README.md

-## Get your information
-In order to create a migration class for an organization you will need the following information (some from taking a peek at the source directories, some from project people)

-1. Organization or District
-2. Path to source files (must match legacy site path)
-3. New abbreviation for district or organization
-4. Term Id of vocabulary Component - Quickest way to get this is node/add/press_release then inspect the component field for the term that matches this organization / district.
-5. Location of press releases within the source directory. (sometimes there are multiple, pcik one for now and the others can be added later)

-## Build migration yml file (either organization or district)
-In sites/all/modules/custom/mt_migration create a new yml file in scripts/  The yml file should be named according to the abbreviation of the migration.

-The contents of the yml file will resemble this

-    abbreviation: subdirectory
-    full_name: The name of the group or section
-    directory: subdirectory_name
-    pr_subdirectory: news
-    component_tid: 2071

-After saving this file,  the appropriate drush command needs to be run to build the migration classes.
-Modify it to use your yml file.

-    # This is the command for a district.
-    drush mt-generate-migration-class migrationname.yml

-This will inspect the content of the source files looking for binary files, content pages and press releases.
-It will build the migration classes and add the files to mt_migration.info for inclusion.

-Register the new files with drupal: `drush cc all`

-Register the new migration classes: `drush migrate-register`

-Get the status of the migration you just created:

-    drush migrate-status --group="some-migration-group"

-If all worked correctly it will return a report of files and nodes that need to be migrated.

 ## Look through the source files to see if there is garbage to exclude.
 There is no real science here, just poke around and look for things like /old or /original or header.html or footer.html  or test.html.
 If they are in a path like /old, they can be removed from the array of source directories in the migration class.